zulip/zulip/templates/zerver/help/import-from-hipchat.md

 download the file.

 !!! tip ""
-    If you are not on the latest version of Hipchat Server / Data Center, you can do a command line export with `hipchat export --export`.
+    If you are not on the latest version of HipChat Server / Data Center, you can do a command line export with `hipchat export --export`.
 See HipChat's [command line export docs][cli-export] for more information.